 With so many complex components in the washing machine, there’s also a lot that can go wrong with your washer.
 You may have problems during washing machine installation if the water supply is not connected correctly, or you find you need washing machine repair as the motor fails or the valves don’t work.
 Unless you know what you’re doing with your machine, it’s best to call a professional, or you may be at risk of breaking your warranty.

-However, if you find your fully-automatic washing machine is not giving you the stain removal results [Link: Is there a new laundry detergent that removes stains?] you’re looking for, perhaps it’s your detergent that’s the problem.
+However, if you find your fully-automatic washing machine is not giving you the stain removal results you’re looking for, perhaps it’s your detergent that’s the problem.
 Hand washing detergent can produce too many suds in your machine during the wash, making it more difficult to remove stains and remove detergent.
 This is why you’ll want to use a detergent that’s designed for fully-automatic washing machines like Ariel.

 Ariel is specially designed to meet your needs and is uniquely formulated to ensure the best performance inside your washing machine.
 Ariel offers a range of detergents from regular Ariel (for your semi-automatic washing machines) to Ariel Matic Front Load (for your fully-automatic front load washing machine) and Ariel Matic Top Load (for your fully-automatic top load washing machine), to ensure you get the best stain removal in 1-wash.